pdroalves/encrypted-mongodb/README.md

 ## About

-This is a proof-of-concept implementation of the framework proposed by [Alves 2016] with the purpose of offering a wrapper on MongoDB's Python driver that enables a application to store and query encrypted data on the database.
+This is a proof-of-concept implementation of the framework proposed by [Alves and Aranha 2016] with the purpose of offering a wrapper on MongoDB's Python driver that enables a application to store and query encrypted data on the database.

 ## Citing
 Please cite using the template below: